dandavison/graphql-java-page/documentation/data-fetching.md

 };
 ```

-Each ``DataFetcher`` is passed a ``graphql.schema.DataFetchingEnvironment`` object which contains what field is being fetched, what
+Each ``DataFetcher`` is passed a ``graphql.schema.DataFetchingEnvironment`` object which contains the field that is being fetched, the
-arguments have been supplied to the field and other information such as the field's type, its parent type, the query root object or the query
+arguments that have been supplied to the field, and other information such as the field's type, its parent type, the query root object, or the query
 context object.

-Note how the data fetcher code above uses the ``context`` object as an application specific security handle to get access
+Note how the data fetcher code above uses the ``context`` object as an application-specific security handle to get access
 to the database.
-This is a common technique to provide lower layer calling context.
+This is a common technique to provide lower-layer calling context.

 Once we have a list of ``ProductDTO`` objects we typically don't need specialised data fetchers on each field.  graphql-java
 ships with a smart ``graphql.schema.PropertyDataFetcher`` that knows how to follow POJO patterns based